Sophie Germain

 Marie-Sophie Germain ([maʁi sɔfi ʒɛʁmɛ̃]; 1 April 1776 – 27 June 1831) was a French mathematician, physicist, and philosopher.
-Despite initial opposition from her parents and difficulties presented by society, she gained education from books in her father's library, including ones by Euler, and from correspondence with famous mathematicians such as Lagrange, Legendre, and Gauss (under the pseudonym of Monsieur LeBlanc).
+Despite initial opposition from her parents and difficulties presented by society, she gained education from books in her father's library, including ones by Euler, and from correspondence with famous mathematicians such as Lagrange, Legendre, and Gauss (under the pseudonym of Monsieur Le Blanc).
 One of the pioneers of elasticity theory, she won the grand prize from the Paris Academy of Sciences for her essay on the subject.
 Her work on Fermat's Last Theorem provided a foundation for mathematicians exploring the subject for hundreds of years after.
 Because of prejudice against her sex, she was unable to make a career out of mathematics, but she worked independently throughout her life.
 Before her death, Gauss had recommended that she be awarded an honorary degree, but that never occurred.
 On 27 June 1831, she died from breast cancer.
-At the centenary of her life, a street and a girls’ school were named after her.
+At the centenary of her life, a street and a girls' school were named after her.
 The Academy of Sciences established the Sophie Germain Prize in her honour.

 Early life

 Family

-Marie-Sophie Germain was born on April 1, 1776, in Paris, France, in a house on Rue Saint-Denis.
+Marie-Sophie Germain was born in a house on Rue Saint-Denis on 1 April 1776, in Paris, France, and baptized the same day.
 According to most sources, her father, Ambroise-François, was a wealthy silk merchant, though some believe he was a goldsmith.
-In 1789, he was elected as a representative of the bourgeoisie to the États-Généraux, which he saw change into the Constitutional Assembly.
+In 1789, he was elected as a representative of the bourgeoisie to the États-Généraux, which he saw change into the National Assembly.
 It is therefore assumed that Sophie witnessed many discussions between her father and his friends on politics and philosophy.
 Gray proposes that after his political career, Ambroise-François became the director of a bank; in any case, the family remained well-off enough to support Germain throughout her adult life.

-Marie-Sophie had one younger sister, named Angélique-Ambroise, and one older sister, named Marie-Madeline.
+Marie-Sophie had one younger sister, Angélique-Ambroise, and one older sister, Marie-Madeline.
 Her mother was also named Marie-Madeline, and this plethora of "Maries" may have been the reason she went by Sophie.
 Germain's nephew Armand-Jacques Lherbette, Marie-Madeline's son, published some of Germain's work after she died (see Work in Philosophy).